-Working with project co-ordinators Marie and Donald Kazadi at Hebron Home in the Katanga Region, Democratic Republic of the Congo, we are supporting over 160 orphans.
+Working with project co-ordinators Marie and Donald Kazadi at Hebron Home in the Katanga Region, Democratic Republic of the Congo, we are supporting 30 orphans with no known care structure and a further 130 children living with extended family.

 Sadly, the conflict in the DRC (formerly known as Zaire) has involved seven nations and there have been a number of complex reasons, including conflicts over basic resources such as water, access and control over rich minerals and other resources as well as various political agendas.